-In our opinion, the Esef report #[checksum] has been prepared in a format that, in all material respects, enables uniform electronic reporting.
+In our opinion, the ESEF report has been prepared in a format that, in all material respects, enables uniform electronic reporting.

-Basis for Opinions
+Basis for Opinion

-We have performed the examination in accordance with FAR's recommendation RevR 18 Examination of the Esef report.
-Our responsibility under this recommendation is described in more detail in the Auditors' responsibility section.
-We are independent of BHG Group AB (publ) in accordance with professional ethics for accountants in Sweden and have otherwise fulfilled our ethical responsibilities in accordance with these requirements.
+We have performed the examination in accordance with FAR's recommendation RevR 18 The auditor's examination of the ESEF report.
+Our responsibility under this recommendation is described in more detail in the Auditor's responsibility section.
+We are independent of BHG Group AB (publ) in accordance with professional ethics for accountants in Sweden and have otherwise fulfilled our ethical responsibility in accordance with these requirements.